Kaialogen/HBCS-CW2/TO-DO.md

 - Updated every page with doctype and better lang support (Kaialogen)
 - Done some changes to the header section in shop.html (Kaialogen)
 - Removed all `<p>` tags from shop.html as this information is obsolete as it can be found in movie.html (Kaialogen)
+- Added images and added a css class in shop.css to size all images to width 250px and height 350px (Kaialogen)